Originally published in March 2026 · Last updated May 2026

 Should monitors move with the standing desk?

 Yes.
-Monitors should remain aligned with the desk height to maintain consistent eye-level positioning when transitioning between sitting and standing.
+The monitor should stay aligned with the desk so eye-level positioning remains consistent when switching between sitting and standing.

 Is a minimal desk surface better for focus?